-13. Dives to Depths not Exceeding 6 Metres.
-There may be planned an unrestricted number of dives to depths not exceeding 6 m.
-There are neither any restrictions on bottom times except that stipulated by regulations related to the petroleum activities.
-When such dives are planned as repetitive dives, the Repetitive Group Designator should be calculated conventionally.
-For those cases where a diver holds a Repetitive Group Designator exceeding “K” no reduction should take place during the dive, but should be corrected for surface interval only.
+14. Dives to Depths not Exceeding 6 Metres.
+The highest Repetitive Group Designator to be acquired for dives to depths not exceeding 6 metres is “K”.
+For those cases where a diver holds a Repetitive Group Designator exceeding “K” no reduction should take place during the dive, but the Repetitive Group Designator should be corrected for surface interval only.